By the Brandfire Team | Last updated: April 2026

 The fastest route to positive ROI is a focused pilot: launch with a defined segment, prove the mechanics, measure clean results, then scale.
 Brands that try to launch at full scale from day one typically spend more, measure less accurately, and take longer to reach positive ROI.

-Most loyalty programmes that fail to deliver ROI share the same root causes:
+Most loyalty programs that fail to deliver ROI share the same root causes:

 Weak reward proposition.
 If the reward is not meaningful enough to change behaviour, members collect points passively and nothing shifts.
 The reward needs to feel attainable and desirable relative to the earning effort.

 Poor data infrastructure.
 ROI measurement requires clean member data linked to transaction data.
-If the programme runs on a system disconnected from your POS or e-commerce platform, you cannot measure what matters.
+If the program runs on a system disconnected from your POS or e-commerce platform, you cannot measure what matters.

 No active management.
-A programme left to run on autopilot declines.
+A program left to run on autopilot declines.
 Active management, with segment-level campaigns, lapsed member reactivation, and redemption nudges, is what keeps engagement rates and ROI on track.

 Measuring the wrong things.
 Tracking members enrolled instead of members active.
 Tracking points issued instead of points redeemed.
 Tracking gross revenue instead of incremental revenue.
 These measurement errors produce inflated ROI figures that do not survive scrutiny.

-Getting these foundations right before launch, rather than trying to fix them after, is the difference between a programme that delivers a return within 18 months and one that stalls.
+Getting these foundations right before launch, rather than trying to fix them after, is the difference between a program that delivers a return within 18 months and one that stalls.

-A board-ready business case for loyalty programme investment needs five things:
+A board-ready business case for loyalty program investment needs five things:

 A clear problem statement.
 What is the current retention rate?
 What does one percentage point of improvement mean in revenue terms?
 Start with the cost of inaction.